DaveVoorhis/Wrapd/docs/index.md

 The [Wrapd-demo](https://github.com/DaveVoorhis/Wrapd-demo)
 demonstration application has been built according the above structure.
 It consists of three main subprojects...
-1. *schema* - to create/update the SQL schema.
+1. *schema* - creates/updates the SQL schema.
-2. *queries* - to convert SQL query definitions into Java methods in the *application* subproject.
+2. *queries* - turns SQL query definitions into Java methods in the *application* subproject.
 3. *application* - the application.

 ...plus two additional subprojects:
-1. *database* - database connectivity shared by the above, including a demonstration of connection pooling because most real-world applications will need it.
+1. *database* - database connectivity, including a demonstration of connection pooling because most real-world applications will need it.
+It's used by all three of the above subprojects.
 2. *buildSrc* - Gradle project settings.

 Perhaps the easiest way to build a new Wrapd application is to simply copy the Wrapd-demo demonstration application and modify it to suit your requirements.